Akhil Akkineni: Personal life

-In 2016, Akhil was engaged to Shriya Bhupal, grand-daughter of the business tycoon, G. V. Krishna Reddy.
+In 2016, Akkineni was engaged to Shriya Bhupal, grand-daughter of the business tycoon, G. V. Krishna Reddy.
 Their wedding was planned for 2017.
 However, it was later called off for undisclosed reasons.

-He got engaged to Mumbai-based artist Zainab Ravdjee, the daughter of industrialist Zulfi Ravdjee, on November 26, 2024.
-The couple tied the knot on June 6, 2025, in a traditional Telugu wedding ceremony held in Hyderabad.
+He got engaged to Mumbai-based artist Zainab Ravdjee, the daughter of industrialist Zulfi Ravdjee, on 26 November 2024.
+The couple tied the knot on 6 June 2025, in a traditional Telugu wedding ceremony held in Hyderabad.